statsig-io/docs/docs/experiments-plus/interaction-detection.md

 ## How to use it

-You can find it from Experiment -> Pulse Results -> Explore -> Interaction Effect Detection
+You can initiate an Interaction Detection analysis as a special type of custom query on top of an Experiment (Experiment ->  Results -> Explore -> Interaction Effect Detection)

 ![image](https://graphite-user-uploaded-assets-prod.s3.amazonaws.com/jZMgd0DwQQ1ecgiZmsNS/b49e62b2-ba95-4db3-8d5a-3ce3f08b620d.png)

-Interaction Detection is available as a special custom query on an experiment.
  You can pick a second experiment to analyze (along with metrics) and we will show you a quick summary.

 In each section: